radareorg/radare2/DEVELOPERS.md

 ### C

-In order to contribute with patches or plugins we encourage you to use the same coding style as the rest of the code base.
+In order to contribute with patches or plugins, we encourage you to use the same coding style as the rest of the code base.

-Please use `./sys/clang-format-diff.py` before submitting a PR, to be sure to follow the coding style.
+Please use `./sys/clang-format-diff.py` before submitting a PR to be sure you are following the coding style.
 If you find a bug in this script, please create an issue on GitHub.
-You can also install the pre-commit hook `./sys/pre-commit-indent.sh` by copying it in `.git/hooks/pre-commit`, so it will check the coding style of the modified lines before committing them.
+You can also install the pre-commit hook `./sys/pre-commit-indent.sh` by copying it in `.git/hooks/pre-commit` which will check the coding style of the modified lines before committing them.

 You may find some additional notes on this topic in doc/vim.